Jack-Lawton/Jormungandr/README.md

 # Known Bugs
 - Exe build can be slow to load (recommended to run the python direct where possible)
 - City names do not initially render when using the magnifying glass zoom function (scroll zoom works fine)

-(In short, matplotlib was definitely not designed for the kind of dynamic graphical heavy lifting I am using it for)

 # Planned Features
 - Join circles for adjacent tiles with the same city name.